- Download our Moving to Stockholm Guide (PDF)

 Expats moving to Stockholm will discover that they have a veritable smorgasbord of options when it comes to entertainment and shopping in the sensational Swedish capital.
 From museums and restaurants to entertainment for the kids, there is something to pique the interest of everyone regardless of age.
 Weekends in Stockholm will have nary a dull moment.

 Shopping in Stockholm

 Stockholm has great shopping, but it doesn’t come cheap.
-The classic Swedish items expats should look out for are glass products, blonde wooden furniture and ceramics.
+The classic Swedish items that expats usually ship out with them when they eventually leave Sweden are glass products, blonde-wood furniture and ceramics.
 A favourite shopping area in Stockholm is Gamla Stan.
-Västerlånggatan is the street to visit and expats will see many beautiful antique shops here; however, they can be very expensive.
+Västerlånggatan is the street to visit and expats will see many beautiful antique shops here, some of them eye-wateringly expensive.

 Kungsgatan is also a major shopping district in Stockholm.
 Here, expats can find the Drottninggatan pedestrian mall.
 The mall is home to popular high-street stores as well as smaller speciality stores.

 Fashion-conscious expats should visit Bibliotekstan near Östermalm to discover what Swedish designers have to offer.
 Here one will find brands of unique Swedish companies.
 Birger Jarlsgatan in Östermalm is where expats can get their luxury fix, with most high-end designers having stores here.